flame Compare Deals and save hundreds of pounds Sim Only Deals Phone Deals

 Tesco Mobile

-Tesco Mobile never used to have mid-contract price rises, but from 2023 onwards it does on some plans, with the price set to rise each April by 3.9% plus the CPI rate set in January of that year.
+Tesco Mobile never used to have mid-contract price rises, but from 2023 onwards it does on some plans.

 If you’re still within your minimum contract and joined Tesco Mobile or upgraded before March 27th, 2023, then your price won’t rise.
 It also won’t rise until after your contract ends if you’re on a Clubcard Price deal taken out after March 27th, 2023.

-So in other words, this annual price rise only applies to customers who took out a non-Clubcard Price deal on or after March 27th, 2023, and those who are out of contract.
+So in other words, annual price rises only apply to customers who took out a non-Clubcard Price deal on or after March 27th, 2023, and those who are out of contract.

 Read Tesco Mobile’s full terms here